stephen-fox/mtls/README.md

 # mtls - TLS Mutual Authentication

 ## What is it?
-A Go library and application capable of generating certificate and private key pairs which can be used for TLS mutual authentication.
+A small Go library and utility for generating TLS mutual authentication certificates and key pairs.

 Per [Wikipedia](https://en.wikipedia.org/wiki/Mutual_authentication):
 ```